 Zbacnik has since participated in her local PurpleStride Chicago, the walk to end pancreatic cancer.
 She loves to kayak and bicycle.
 And she managed to return to her daily jazzercise class one week after coming home from the hospital after her Whipple, though she could only march in place to the music at first.

 “I believe that my quick recovery had a lot to do with the daily movement and exercise,” she said.

 She takes nothing for granted and is thankful for her good fortune.

 “I have a very funny saying, and that is, ‘I’m glad I’m not a tuna fish.’
 I have a 9 percent chance of surviving five years, but a tuna fish lays between one and five million eggs, and only two or three survive to adulthood.

 “I have no idea what my outcome is going to be, but I’ve been very lucky so far.”

 In the fight against pancreatic cancer, clinical trials often provide the best treatment options, and they give patients early access to cutting-edge treatments that can lead to progress in research, improved treatment options and better outcomes.
 The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.
 We maintain the most comprehensive and up-to-date database of pancreatic cancer clinical trials available in the United States.

 Learn more about our Clinical Trial Finder or the Know Your Tumor® precision medicine service.
-You can also contact a Patient Central Associate for more information or for help with a search for a trial that may be right for you.
+You can also contact a PanCAN Patient Services Case Manager for more information or for help with a search for a trial that may be right for you.